enverbey/enverbey/README.md

 # 👋 **Hello, I'm Enver!**

 I’m a student at **Ecole 42** and a university in Istanbul, passionate about coding and constantly seeking to learn and improve my skills.
-I enjoy taking on challenges and continuously improving my skills, particularly in C and C++ programming .
+I enjoy taking on challenges and continuously improving my skills, particularly in C and C++ .
 Here, you’ll find some of my personal projects, ranging from low-level programming to web development.

-*Imagine if there was only C programming language in the world, wouldn't it be great?*
+*Imagine if the only programming language in the world was C. Wouldn't that be great?*

 ---